 In consultation with the Program Director, students devise a wide-ranging but cohesive course of study centered on primary disciplines and literary and cultural theory.
 The B.A. program culminates in the writing of a senior thesis.
-Students wishing to participate in the program must have proficiency in one foreign language and a reading knowledge of a second foreign language.
-English can be chosen as one of the two areas of specialization.
+Students wishing to participate in the program must have proficiency in one foreign language.
+English may be chosen as one of the two areas of specialization.

-The Comparative Literature major requires 11 courses and a senior thesis (written in the context of a tutorial and a senior seminar), for a total of 39 credits.
-The Comparative Literature curriculum covers four main areas:
+The Global and Comparative Literature major requires 10 courses and a senior thesis (written in the context of a tutorial and a senior seminar), for a total of 36 credits.
+The Global and Comparative Literature curriculum covers four main areas:

 - Literature courses in two national traditions, to be taken in the original language

 The program structure is as follows:

 - GCPL 1001 “Introduction to Global and Comparative Literature” (the first mandatory core-course, to be taken in the fall semester of the first year).